AAformer: Auto-Aligned Transformer for Person Re-Identification: Experiments

-Lastly, we conduct the visualization experiments to show the focusing areas of part tokens.
-We visualize the attentnion map of part tokens in the first head of the third Transformer layer, which is shown in Figure~\ref{fig:visualization}.
+\textbf{Visualization of AAformer.} Lastly, we conduct the visualization experiments to show the focusing areas of {[PART]}s. {We visualize the attention map of {[PART]}s in the first head of the third Transformer layer,} which is shown in Figure~\ref{fig:visualization}.
 As we can observe, AAformer can focus on both human parts and non-human ones, which are both crucial for re-ID.
-This is also the main superiority of AAformer over existing methods.
-Owing to the self-attention mechanism, the part tokens have very low responses to the background patches, thus it is no need for AAformer to remove the background patches.
-The visualization also proves the semantics consistency of the located parts among images, which is analysed in the end of Sect.
-3.2.
+This is also the main superiority of AAformer over existing methods. {Besides, we can also find that AAformer can effectively handle the pose variation and the occlusion problems.} Owing to the self-attention mechanism, the {[PART]}s have very low responses to the background patches, thus it is no need for AAformer to remove the background patches.
+The visualization also proves the semantics consistency of the located parts among images.